 - Agree to the Usage Policies.
-In particular, you must agree not to identify or contact any participants whose information is contained in the data.
+In particular, you must agree not to identify or contact any patients or physicians whose information is contained in the data.
 You must also agree to publicly display the abstract of your research proposal and your contact information (provided in your application) on this website. - Complete your Project and PI information.
 You must provide contact information for your Principal Investigator, as well as project information such as a title, brief description, and aims.

-- Define your Cohort.
-Fill in any information that applies to the selection of the cohort.
-If there are specific variables in which you would like to see the distribution of across the cohort, fill those in as well. - Indicate your Specimen Requirements.
+- Complete your Case Definitions.
+You must select all case definitions that apply, and fill in any information that applies to each one, such as your requirements and distributions. - Define your Controls and Matchings.
+You must state how many controls you need, specific requirements, and variables you plan to match on. - Indicate your Specimen Requirements.
 You must select all types of specimens you would like.
 Each specimen type has other information you must provide, such as amount.